 Coping with Stress

 As we have discussed in previous weeks, children are dealing with more and more stress.
-In children stress, anxiety and even ADHD can present itself in many behavior issues, such as anger, defiance, lethargy and act out.
+In children stress, anxiety, and even ADHD can present themselves in many behavior issues, such as anger, defiance, lethargy, and acting out.
 It is very easy to misdiagnose these symptoms and end up overmedicating a generation for ordinary misbehavior.
 Stress and anxiety are being reported as being at an all-time high according to CDC article.
 It figures that parents are worried.
 There is an alternative to drugs for managing our children’s anxiety and misbehavior, can you guess what it is?

 Meditation and mindfulness activities have been shown to have stress-relieving effects.
 It has been proven to decrease ADHD in adults, and experts are saying it could help control behaviors like hyperactivity, defiance, and anxiety in children as well.